How to treat bed bug bites and other bed bug FAQsBy Dr. Jorge Parada

 associated with disease transmission.

-If bed bugs don’t
+If bed bugs don't transmit

-MRSA as a result of bed bug bites?
+result of bed bug bites?

 Bed bugs do not transmit MRSA.
 Although there have been reports